 There is one kitchen gadget that can pay dividends when it comes to extending the reliable shelf life of your food, even something like raisins: the vacuum sealer.

 A vacuum sealer will remove all the air from a storage container and create a tight seal.
-This not only prevents new contaminants from getting in, but it also slows down the aging process.
+This not only prevents new contaminants from getting in, but also to slow down their degradation.

 Tom has built and remodeled homes, generated his own electricity, grown his own food and more, all in quest of remaining as independent of society as possible.
 Now he shares his experiences and hard-earned lessons with readers around the country.